 It is a federal program that provides nutritional assistance to hundreds and thousands of families and individuals.
 These people fall in the lower-income category.
 In short, they are responsible for providing financial aid to particular communities.
 Find out more about SNAP Assistance.

 It is an independent and non-profit organization founded way back in 1989.
 They help low-income groups and hard-working families living in Oregon keep essential utilities open during emergencies.
 Oregon HEAT is responsible for providing them with energy needs and garnering self-reliance through education.

 3. Low-Income Home Energy Assistance Program – Federal Program

 As the name suggests, the LIHEAP help keep families healthy and safe.
-And they do that by implementing several kinds of initiatives to help families with required energy costs.
+And they do that by implementing energy efficiency initiatives to help families save on utility bills.
 Apply for LIHEAP Assistance.